Enterprise-connect/documentation/SOP_upgrades.md

 - Service version

 ### 4. Run the build
 Assuming the build is successful, at this point the user/customer should be manually notified that an updated service has been provisioned for their use and testing.
-The EC team member should outline the implications.
+The EC team member should provide the user with the temporary route their newly provisioned EC Service can be reached at for this purpose of testing.